jermsam/hello-peers/README.md

 # hello-peers
-A demo for localFirst P2P with Holepunch's eco-system in the browser; served over websockets and styled with tailwindcss
+A demo for localFirst P2P with Holepunch's eco-system in the browser.
+- served over websockets and styled with tailwindcss

 ![alt text](https://github.com/jermsam/hello-peers/blob/main/browser-todo-app-with-hypercores-min.png)